djbrieck/brieckspro/content/posts/angular-6-to-7-upgrade-fail/index.md

 9. Re run `ng serve`

 Should have a working project now ;) That looks like this ![angular 6 running](angular6run.png)

-Now before following the angular upgrade steps

-update the installed cli to the latest 6.x release which appears to now be 6.2.9
+10. Now before following the angular upgrade steps update the installed cli to the latest 6.x release which appears to now be 6.2.9

     npm i -g @angular/cli@6.2.9

-Update the dev dep cli to 6.2.9
+11. Update the dev dep cli to 6.2.9

     ng update @angular/cli@6.2.9

-Then lastly update
+12. Then lastly run update angular 7 update as directed

     NG_DISABLE_VERSION_CHECK=1 npx @angular/cli@7 update @angular/cli@7 @angular/core@7

-TRy this once more locally but this time change the nodejs 8.17.0a
+TRy this once more locally but this time change the Node.js 8.17.0a

-WORKS, but fails on WINDOWS NT bullshit at work
+WORKS on linux mint , but fails on WINDOWS 10 at work

 other useful links referenced
 https://github.com/angular/angular-cli/tree/v6.2.9